Most studies on CBD are either done on animal models or human cells (in vitro).

 Indeed, her story gives hope to thousands of families who have epileptic children!

-CBD can help with cancer pain and chemotherapy-induced nausea and vomiting
+CBD can help with cancer pain and chemotherapy

 Chemotherapy kills cancer cells, but most patients undergoing this treatment develop adverse side effects like nausea, vomiting, weight loss, and cancer pain, which can’t always be controlled by conventional drugs.

 There are two studies that I want to share: both of these studies were able to show that CBD can help with cancer symptoms.